samirelanduk/points/README.rst

 ``$ pip3 install points``

 points is written for Python 3, and does not support Python 2.
+It is tested on Python 3.5 and above.

 If you get permission errors, try using ``sudo``: